door7302/openjts/USAGE.md

 ## Manage the stack via JTSO

 Once launched you should have access to the JTSO portal (http or https).
 Open a web browser and open the portal: **http(s)://your-ip:your-port/index.html**
 You should have access to this page - this one provide the state of the OpenJTS.
+You can also empty the InfluxDB database by clicking on the "EmptyDB" button.

 ![jtso1.png](./img/jtso1.png)